-The rate of sea ice decline is path dependent, and a function of the CO2 emission rate.
-Emission scenarios with a higher maximum CO2 emission rate display the fastest declines.
+The rate of sea ice decline is path dependent and a function of the $CO_2$ emission rate.
+Emission scenarios with a higher maximum $CO_2$ emission rate display the fastest declines.
 The minimum sea ice extent, on the other hand, is independent of emission pathway.

 Our simulations suggest that there is a threshold cumulative emissions level at which the modeled climate is no longer able to support year-round sea ice cover.
-Using the definition of an ice-free Arctic adopted by the IPCC's Fourth Assessment Report (AR4), in which a minimum ice extent of $\leq 1.0 \times 10^6$ km is considered ice free (Solomon et al., 2007), this threshold lies between 1275 and 2275 GtC.
+Using the definition of an ice-free Arctic adopted by the IPCC's Fourth Assessment Report (AR4), in which a minimum ice extent of $\leq 1.0 \times 10^6$ km is considered ice free (Solomon et al., 2007), this threshold lies between 1275 and 2275 Gt C.

 The UVic model fails to capture the current observed trends of rapid ice loss in the last decade (Comiso, 2012), a problem that plagues many climate models (Stroeve et al., 2007).
-The inability of the model to simulate the observed decline in sea ice summer may be lower than indicated by this study.
+The inability of the model to simulate the observed decline in sea ice suggests that the threshold cumulative emission levels for an ice-free Arctic in the summer may be lower than indicated by this study.